Sabre (The Office): Synopsis

 Andy and Erin conduct interviews with the film crew, and each admit interest in dating.
 However, Andy thinks that the "ball is in Erin's court" since he already did his part with his last spectacular display involving a band drumline, while Erin assumes that Andy will continue to take the active role in their courtship.
 Andy tries hinting to Erin to ask him out by inquiring about her weekend plans, but Erin assumes he is leading up to ask her out and eagerly tells him she has nothing planned.
 Andy exits with exasperation.

-Michael arrives unannounced at David Wallace's home, and finds that he has not shaved nor done anything productive recently.
-David's son plays the drums in the living room, while David's wife provides hints that David should actually do something outside the house.
+Michael arrives unannounced at David Wallace's home, and finds that he has not shaved nor done anything productive recently, instead aimlessly spending time at his home.
+David's son plays the drums in the living room, while David's wife provides hints that David should begin looking for work.
 Michael and David go in the hot tub, where Michael asks him how he should handle the changes at Sabre.
 David has no advice and instead asks Michael to join him on his proposed business venture "Suck It", a vacuum that collects children's toys.
-Michael, realizing what has happened to David, leaves and expresses concerns for David's well-being to the camera crew.
+Michael, shocked at David's nonchalant and aimless demeanor, leaves and expresses concerns for David's well-being to the camera crew.

-Michael returns to the office and proclaims his allegiance to Sabre and its new policies.
+Michael, realizing that there is no point in opposing Sabre, returns to the office and proclaims his allegiance to Sabre and its new policies.
 He proposes a toast with orange juice in the metallic Sabre bottles to the new management, which after drinking claims it's like drinking a battery.
 The episode closes with a vignette of David Wallace and his son playing a jingle for the "Suck It" toy vacuum.